East Berbice-Corentyne

 Towns in the region include New Amsterdam, Corriverton and Rose Hall.

-The Corentyne River forms the whole of the eastern border with Suriname, though the southernmost section is disputed territory known as the Tigri Area.
+The Corentyne River forms the whole of the eastern border with Suriname, though the southernmost section is claimed by Suriname and is known in Guyana as the New River Triangle or Tigri Area in Suriname.

 Population

 The Government of Guyana has administered three official censuses since the 1980 administrative reforms, in 1980, 1991 and 2002.
 In 2012, the population of East Berbice-Corentyne was recorded at 109,431 people.
 Official census records for the population of East Berbice-Corentyne are as follows: